675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 Cost of Mercury Removal Tooth Money 300x300 1 -Ocean Breeze

-One of the most frequent questions patients ask when they want an amalgam removal procedure is:
+One of the most frequent questions patients ask when considering an amalgam removal procedure is about mercury filling removal cost.
+Understanding what factors influence pricing can help you plan for this important investment in your health.

 When a Simple Mercury Filling Removal Becomes a Headache…and Possibly a Money Pit